 Skip to main content

-• Develop and test Linear webhooks locally - No need to deploy your code and set up HTTPS.
+• Develop and test Linear webhooks locally without deploying to a public environment or setting up HTTPS.

-• Inspect and troubleshoot requests from Linear in real-time using ngrok’s inspection UI and API.
+• Inspect and troubleshoot requests from Linear in real time via the inspection UI and API.

-• Modify and Replay Linear Webhook requests with a single click - No need to reproduce events manually in your Linear workspace.
+• Modify and replay Linear webhook requests with a single click instead of reproducing events manually in your Linear workspace.

-• Secure your app with Linear validation provided by ngrok - Invalid requests are blocked by ngrok before reaching your app.
+• Secure your app with Linear webhook validation provided by ngrok.
+Invalid requests are blocked by ngrok before reaching your app.

 What you’ll need